 Ice Lake Shelter – Located off the northwest coast of the Ice Lake, just below the peak.

 The top – There is one little hut just at the top.
 You can buy tea or water from there.
-Overnight staying is rarely allowed so don’t count on it.
+Overnight staying is rarely allowed so don’t count on that.

 Also, you can stay in Borovets (in hotels or private apartments or rooms) and start your climbing route from there.